makr0n/SCV_Git_1702/practice_lesson.md

 ```

 Also you can check changes between commits by command `git diff`.
+The `git diff` command shows the differences between the files in two commits or between your current repository and a previous commit.
 You get next lines in terminal:

 ![git diff](gitdiff.PNG)